Perfect Draft Series: Drafting 12th in a 12-Team Standard League (and Surviving Le'Veon Bell's Suspension)

 - Players to Avoid: Rob Gronkowski - the most popular pick at the 1-2 turn I’ve seen this year.
 You can read more about why I will not be drafting Gronk in the 1st round in my How Not To Lose Your Draft in the 1st Round article from earlier this offseason.
 Long story short: TE is wonderfully deep this season.
 Therefore, I choose to make sure I have three reliable WRs to start the season.

-- Optimize Entire Team: This is a setting you can choose by clicking on the gear wheel inside the draft analyzer.
+- Optimize Entire Team: This is a setting you can choose by clicking on the gear wheel inside the draft hero.
 Picking late in the 1st round makes it extremely difficult to optimize core starters to come out with the #1 projected starting lineup, but teams picking late can dominate still by drafting the strongest overall team.
 It’s a long season, so draft for depth.

 Round 1-2 Turn - WR Allen Robinson / RB Le’Veon Bell

-The #1 recommendation by Draft Analyzer was RB Jamaal Charles, but I’m sorry, I am completely uncomfortable drafting him coming off a second torn ACL, especially with the Chiefs having starter-level depth at the position with Spencer Ware and Charcandrick West.
+The #1 recommendation by Draft Hero was RB Jamaal Charles, but I’m sorry, I am completely uncomfortable drafting him coming off a second torn ACL, especially with the Chiefs having starter-level depth at the position with Spencer Ware and Charcandrick West.
 As it turns out, Robinson was the second choice -- and first if you go strictly by projected points.
 Robinson was 6th overall among FLEX-eligible players in standard leagues last year.